Mort Castle

-Mort Castle (born 1946) is an American horror author with more than 500 short stories and 17 books to his credit, including Cursed Be the Child (Leisure Books, 1994) and The Strangers.
-Castle's first novel was published in 1967.
-Since then he has had pieces published in all sorts of places ranging from traditional literary magazines to more off-the-wall or risqué markets.
+Mort Castle (born 1946) is an American author of horror fiction, and has more 17 books and 500 short stories to his credit, including Cursed Be the Child (Leisure Books, 1994) and The Strangers (1984).
+Castle began publishing short stories in 1967, with his debut novel The Deadly Election (1976).
+He has had pieces published in all sorts of places ranging from traditional literary magazines to more off-the-wall or risqué markets.
 He has been nominated eleven times for the Bram Stoker Award for Short Fiction and was winner three times.

-A dedicated writing teacher, Castle has been a working musician, a standup comic, a stage hypnotist, a high school English teacher (for 11 years), and a magazine and comic book editor.
-He is currently writer-in-residence for two high schools, and teaching "Researching and Writing Historical Fiction" and "Story In Graphic Form" and other classes at Columbia College Chicago.
+A dedicated writing teacher, Castle has been a working musician, a standup comic, a stage hypnotist, a high school English teacher, and a magazine and comic book editor.
+He was a writer-in-residence for two high schools, and taught "Researching and Writing Historical Fiction" and "Story In Graphic Form" and other classes at Columbia College Chicago.

 He is a frequent keynote speaker at writing conferences, and has given over 1000 presentations to writers, would-be writers, and teachers of writing.

-One of his latest books, Writing Horror, for which he served as editor, has become the "bible" for aspiring horror authors.
-It also includes interviews with some of horror's top stars, such as Stephen King.
-Castle is also the Executive Editor of Thorby Comics, and currently fiction editor for Doorways Magazine.
+He edited the book Writing Horror, first published in 1997, which has become a "bible" for aspiring horror authors and includes interviews with some of horror's top authors.

+Mort Castle is also the Executive Editor of Thorby Comics, and currently fiction editor for Doorways Magazine.

-Castle has been a regular contributor to Eureka Productions' Graphic Classics series since 2006, with work in Graphic Classics: Jack London, (second edition), Graphic Classics: Ambrose Bierce (second edition), Graphic Classics: Bram Stoker (second edition), Graphic Classics: Robert Louis Stevenson (second edition), Graphic Classics: O. Henry, and Graphic Classics: Halloween Classics.
+Mort Castle has been a regular contributor to Eureka Productions' Graphic Classics series since 2006, with work in Graphic Classics: Jack London, (second edition), Graphic Classics: Ambrose Bierce (second edition), Graphic Classics: Bram Stoker (second edition), Graphic Classics: Robert Louis Stevenson (second edition), Graphic Classics: O. Henry, and Graphic Classics: Halloween Classics.

-In August 2013 it was announced that Castle will be scripting the Red Giant Entertainment comic book Darchon, an ongoing feature of their Giant-Size Comics line of free print comic book titles set to debut on May 3, 2014, as part of Free Comic Book Day.
+In August 2013, it was announced that Mort Castle will be scripting the Red Giant Entertainment comic book Darchon, an ongoing feature of their Giant-Size Comics series of free print comic book titles set to debut on May 3, 2014, as part of Free Comic Book Day.
 Darchon will appear monthly in Giant-Size Thrills, their horror-focused title.

 Mort Castle's short story, Oval Portrait, was published in 3Elements Literary Review's fall issue no. 8, in October 2015.